Website icon Xpert.Digital

 Modernization and technological transformation

-Maritime dimension of Croatian logistics skills
+Maritime dimension of Croatian logistics capabilities

-Logistic exercises and capacity development
+Logistical exercises and capacity development

 Strategic importance for European security

-Croatian-hungarian logistics cooperation: challenges in NATO integration
+Croatian-Hungarian logistics cooperation: Challenges in NATO integration

-Croatia strives to reach the NATO destination of defense expenditure of two percent of gross domestic product by 2025.
-The current defense budget is around 1.3 billion euros, which corresponds to 1.8 percent of GDP.
-This planned increase in defense expenditure will provide additional funds for the modernization of logistics skills.
+Croatia aims to meet NATO's target of defense spending two percent of its gross domestic product by 2025.
+The current defense budget is approximately €1.3 billion, equivalent to 1.8 percent of GDP.
+This planned increase in defense spending will provide additional funds for modernizing logistics capabilities.

 Technological innovation and dual-use approaches